icoderharshit/UCA_Assignments/Project in C/README.md

 # Hospital Management System (Database in C)
 ### @Harshit Sharma 1910990073
 The HOSPITAL MANAGEMENT SYSTEM is designed for any Hospital to replace their existing manual, paper based system.
-The new system is to control patient, room availability, staff and operation room schedules.
-These services are to be provided in an efficient, cost effective manner, with the goal of reducing the time and resources currently required for such tasks.
+The new system is to keep a record of patient details.
+The services are to be provided in an efficient, cost effective manner, with the goal of reducing the time and resources currently required for such tasks.

 * Note: This program will only work in Windows Operating System, because it has certain libraries that are only supported by Windows OS.